 Are you setup to offer guests contactless options?

 Look for options that allow your guests to pay and order in a way that most highlights the experience you want to provide.
 You can enhance your excellent service by giving your guest the power to start a tab, order, and pay from their own device—either on a mobile app or via QR code in a web browser.
 Embrace reader technology that allows guests to tap and pay with their credit card and Apple, Google or Samsung pay.

 7. Extensive Reporting Capabilities

-As a business owner or manager, you already know how necessary good data is!
-Are you getting the right insights?
-Immediate access to data specific to your business’ operational needs is not only important, it’s critical for maximum efficiency.
-A comprehensive system gives decision-makers access to data on the fly, providing immediate insight to sales numbers and labor costs.
-These insights will help you make the smartest staffing, service, and event decisions to optimize efficiency, revenue, and guest experience—whether it’s a slow, snowy Monday or a hopping, blistering Saturday.
+Access to rich data catered to your business is critical for maximizing operational efficiency and your guests’ experience.
+A cloud-based system gives decision-makers access to data on the fly, providing immediate insight to sales numbers and labor costs.
+Long-term trends and insights will help you make the smartest staffing, service, and event decisions to optimize efficiency, revenue, and guest experience—whether it’s a slow, snowy Monday or a hopping, blistering Saturday.

 If you’re looking for more from a point of sale, let’s talk.
 Arryved point of sale is built to help you thrive.